Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Statement of the main results

-We next define a particularly nice family of subspaces of the space of conormal functions, namely the various spaces of polyhomogeneous functions.
-These are the conormal functions which have classical asymptotic expansions involving powers $x^z (\log x)^k$ ($z \in \mathbb C$ and $k \in \mathbb N_0$) as $x \to 0$.
-A particular space of polyhomogeneous functions is determined by its index set $E$, which is the set of exponent pairs $(z,k)$ corresponding to terms which can appear in the expansions of its elements.
+We next define the particularly nice families of polyhomogeneous functions, which are subspaces of the space of conormal functions.
+Polyhomogeneous function are conormal, but in addition have classical asymptotic expansions involving powers $x^z (\log x)^k$ ($z \in \mathbb C$ and $k \in \mathbb N_0$) as $x \to 0$.
+A particular space of polyhomogeneous functions is determined by its index set $E$, which is the set of exponent pairs $(z,k)$ which can appear in the expansions of its elements.

-We first describe the properties of index sets and then define the associated space of polyhomogeneous functions.
 By definition, an index set $E$ is a subset of $\Cm\times \Nm_0$ with the following properties: